grannycart/bibliography/Novels.md

   url={https://books.google.com/books?id=B9D-DwAAQBAJ},
   year={2020},
   publisher={New York Review Books},
   comment={An 11-yo boy in Masapequa long island builds a business empire from a phone booth in his school.
-All about the corrupting power of money and how it infiltrates every aspect of our lives and interferes with efforts to live and work creatively.}, category={Novels, postmodernism}
+All about the corrupting power of money and how it infiltrates every aspect of our lives and interferes with efforts to live and work creatively.
+This is such a good book, and so difficult to describe.
+It's nearl 800 pages, almost entirely in unattributed dialog, with no chapter or any other kind of breaks.
+Somehow most of the things that happen in the book --- tons and tons of things happening --- happen in the background, and between scenes of dialog.
+It becomes all about the flow of entropy, expressed through a lens of people's conversations.}, category={Novels, postmodernism}
 }
 % Page 491: "All we've got left to protect here is a system that's set up to promote the meanest possibilities in human nature and make them look good."